tlentz/d2modmaker/README.md

 ![MonsterDensity: 30](https://i.imgur.com/d6iCBZA.png)

 # Change Log

+## v0.3.2
+* Fixed an issue where `MinProps` and `MaxProps` weren't working correctly
+   * This may invalidate seeds that were using these options

 ## v0.3.1
 * Fixed an issue where unique drop rate multipliers less than 10 would actually reduce drop rates